ravenusmc/war_deaths/readme.md

 Then follow the address, which your console/terminal tells you to go to see the website.

+# Issues

+The D3.JS graphs do not appear to be working on Safari.
+However, they do come up in Chrome and FireFox.
+Also, the comments page also used another separate collection.
+I ran into some issues with the users database and comments and by the time I realized the problem decided just to make a whole other collection.

 # Preview

 To see a video that talks about this project please go here: COMING SOON